Mondestin/authServiceYousch/README.md

-# authGhost API
+# AuthGhost API

-authGhost is Phoenone's centralized authentication and access management API, designed for developers building multi-service applications.
+AuthGhost is Phoenone's centralized authentication and access management API, designed for developers building multi-service applications.
 Built with FastAPI, SQLAlchemy, and MySQL.

 ## Features